acc0untz0138/DenpaEx/README.md

 ## Upcoming Features

-01) Add search box in FreeplayState.
-02) Add keybind reminders on the start of songs.
+01) Add keybind reminders on the start of songs.
-03) Add Character and Quant-Based Note Colors.
+02) Add Character and Quant-Based Note Colors.
-04) Add "Play as Opponent" option in GameplayChangersSubstate.
+03) Add "Play as Opponent" option in GameplayChangersSubstate.
-05) Add a toggle for OG & Denpa icons.
+04) Add a toggle for OG & Denpa icons.
-06) Add Away3D Support (maybe).
+05) Add Away3D Support (maybe).

 ## Issues